masamitsu-murase/seven_zip_ruby/README.md

 end
 ```

-You can also use handy method.
+You can also use simpler method.

 ```ruby
 File.open("filename.7z", "rb") do |file|